9 Things You Need to Know About Beech Wood

 Historic graffiti from 1920 carved on beech bark

-Hard, yet bendable and easily split with a straight grain, the timber yielded from fagus sylvatica (widely found across Europe, although Asia holds its own subgenera) is tough and heavy, which makes it hard to use with hand tools.
-It is widely used for joinery and carpentry engineering purposes, such as for carcase construction and furniture framing.
+Hard, yet bendable and easily split with a straight grain, the timber yielded from fagus sylvatica (widely found across Europe) is tough and heavy.
+It is widely used for joinery and carpentry engineering purposes, such as furniture framing.

 Please note: Beechwood is excellent for structural woodwork and wears well.
 However, this does not mean durable: once cut, beech cannot resist outdoor elements or changes in moisture.
 This makes it unsuitable for outdoor and external use.